agile-dev-assignments/project-setup-team-ikedacho-visionary/README.md

 # Project Repository
 *   Project Description, Product Vision Statement
     *   O-zone is a cross-platform social media browsing and managing web application.
 It should support popular platforms including but not limited to Facebook, Instagram, Twitter, and TikTok.
-Our project makes it convenient to gather information from and push posts to multiple platforms different social media platform at the same time without switching to different social media apps.
+Our project makes it convenient to gather information from and push posts to different social media platforms at the same time without switching to different social media apps.
     *   Minimum Viable Product:
         *   Basic functionality
             *   Access to user's linked social media accounts;